 Talmud Study Group

 The Talmud Study Group reads and analyzes Mishna and Gemara.
-They are now studying the second volume of Sanhedrin (judiciary and capital punishment) and have studied tractates Berachot (blessings), Pesachim (Passover), Taanit (public fast days), Bava Kamma (damages), and Avodah Zarah (Idolatry and superstitions).
+They are now studying the second volume of Bava Metzia (civil laws and damages) and have studied tractates Berachot (blessings), Pesachim (Passover), Taanit (public fast days), Bava Kamma (damages), Avodah Zarah (Idolatry and superstitions), and Sanhedrin (judiciary and capital punishment).
 No Hebrew background is required, but one must be comfortable learning a limited Hebrew and Aramaic vocabulary to understand recurring phrases that are not easily translatable.
-Some sessions are in-person, while others are conducted by conference call.
+The study sessions are conducted by conference call.
 Contact Lisa Hemmendinger for more information.